-Major League Baseball games last nine innings and take an average of three hours to complete.
-Minor league and collegiate baseball also last nine innings.
-High school and Babe Ruth baseball games are played for seven innings, Little League baseball is played for six innings and Tee-Ball is played for five innings.
+Major League Baseball games last nine innings and takes an average of A LITTLE OVER three hours to complete.
+Minor league and collegiate baseball also last nine innings, AND ARE GENERALLY SHORTER IN TIME DURATION.
+High school and Babe Ruth baseball games are played for seven innings, Little League baseball is played for six innings, and Tee-Ball is played for five innings.

 How Long is a Baseball Inning?

 A baseball inning lasts for a total of six outs, three per team.
 Innings are broken into two halves.
 The away team bats during the "top" half of the inning and the home team bats during the "bottom" half.

 This rule doesn't change throughout all baseball levels—except for Tee-Ball, which doesn't count outs and requires that every player on a team get an at-bat in each inning.

 It's possible that half an inning could take only three pitches for three quick outs.
 However, there is no definitive time limit.
 The exact duration depends on the number of at-bats, the pitcher's pace, and the number of pitching changes.
 Theoretically, an inning could go on forever if the fielding team fails to record three outs.

 How Long Major League Baseball Games Last—And Why

 However, the number of innings played in a game and exact length of a game depend on several factors.